 Various Types of Locomotor Skills

-The various types of locomotor skills that a child learns as he grows up are mentioned below:
+The various types of locomotor skills that a child develops as he grows up are mentioned below:

-Babies start trying to stand with the support of the counters, tables, chair or your hands when they are about 10 months of age.
-It most likely will take a lot of effort to start standing or walking independently but children can be quite persistent when required!
+Babies attempt to stand with the support of counters, tables, and chairs, or by holding their caregivers’ hands when they are about 10 months of age.
+It most likely will take a lot of effort to start standing or walking independently but children can be quite persistent when required.

-Moving up and down on the support of one foot is known as hopping.
+By the age of 4 years, most children learn to hop.
+Jumping up and down on one foot and by keeping one leg up in the air is known as hopping.
 After jumping, the next skill your little one might try is hopping.
 You can teach him how to hop if he doesn’t know it yet.

 Galloping can be a little challenging to teach but it’s worth the fun.
-Once your kid is comfortable with jumping and hopping the next step is to teach galloping.
+Once your child is comfortable with jumping and hopping the next step is to teach galloping.

-Leaping is when one jumps forward or backwards with one leg outstretched in front taking off one foot and landing on the other!
+Leaping is when one jumps forward or backwards with one leg outstretched in front, taking off one foot and landing on the other.
 Leaping requires some training and one also needs to consider some safety measures while teaching it to babies and kids.
-It is highly recommended that you let your kid start practising leaping a soft mattress, to begin with.
+It is highly recommended that you let your child start practising leaping a soft mattress, to begin with.

+By age of 5 years, most children tend to learn how to skip a rope.
 A combination of walking, hopping, and a little bit of jumping is skipping without a rope.
 If using a skipping rope then it can be more chaotic.
-Practising skipping can be a little tricky for kids but you can teach him by showing a demo.
+Practising skipping can be a little tricky for kids, but you can teach your child how to skip by showing him how to do it.
 Ask them to observe your feet and then the way you hold your rope as you skip.